Fund Educational Assistants in SD61: Inclusive Education Can't be Optional

 The Provincial Government controls the funding model and policy expectations for education in our province.
 We call on the BC Provincial Government to:

-1. Modernize how EA support is funded and allocated so that it reflects real needs and classroom complexity
+1. Modernize Inclusive Education Funding Levels 1, 2 and 3 so that it reflects real needs and classroom complexity

 Within its local authority, we call on SD61 to:

-1. Prioritize EA staffing in budget decisions and protect classroom supports
+1. Continue to prioritize EA staffing in budget decisions and protect classroom supports

-4. Engage Families meaningfully before final budget decisions, with accessible data an options
+3. Engage Families meaningfully before final budget decisions, with accessible data and options

 Call to Action